 Talk to your vet to determine whether the abscess can be drained and treated at home or needs to be done at the office.
 Your dog will need professional treatment if you are not able to be very diligent about keeping things sterile and sanitary, or if it is very large and you cannot drain the abscess on your own.
 In this case, your vet will make an incision.
 Surgery may be necessary.

 I had my vet’s blessing to home-treat Hudson, even though his abscess was so huge.
 Remember that even if you just call your vet or send him pictures, you’ll still need your vet to prescribe a course of antibiotics, which must be finished.
 (And note that you should always check with your vet first rather than launching into any kind of home medical treatment.)

 Home treatment is likely okay if you are obsessive about making everything sanitary and sterile.
 Make sure you remember to flush the abscess and apply a wound cream several times a day.
 Also note that you are not likely to get sick treating the abscess because of the way it looks, feels, and smells.
 Really!
 We’re talkin’ Essence de Dog Pus here!
 Often, skin and fur will fall off at first, too, so be sure you can handle that.

 Your dog can be easily treated by you if, for example, he’ll let you flush the abscess with saline and stick your finger waaaaaay up into the pocket of the abscess to apply ointment.

 Before you begin, make sure you have the right tools:

 Now, follow these instructions:

-Follow your vet’s instructions to a T. My vet told me to rinse the abscess twice a day, apply the wound foam once to twice a day, and to make sure Hudson took all of the antibiotic.
+Follow your vet’s instructions.
+My vet told me to rinse the abscess twice a day, apply the wound foam once to twice a day, and to make sure Hudson took all of the antibiotic.